Positivity of the Cotangent Bundle of Complex Hyperbolic Manifolds with Cusps: Introduction

 \section{Introduction}

 Let $\He$ be a bounded symmetric domain and $X:=\Gamma \backslash \He$ be a quotient of $\He$ by a torsion-free lattice $\Gamma\subset \operatorname{Aut}(\He)$.
-Various hyperbolicity properties of a smooth toroidal compactification $\Xb$ of $X$ and curves in $\Xb$ have been explored by studying the positivity of $\Q$-line bundles in the form $K_{\Xb}(D)-r D$, where $D$ is the boundary divisor, $K_{\Xb}(D)$ is the log-canonical bundle and $r$ is a rational number varying on an interval, the size of which depends on $X$.
+Various hyperbolicity properties of a toroidal compactification $\Xb$ of $X$ and curves in $\Xb$ have been proved by studying the positivity of $\Q$-line bundles $K_{\Xb}(D)-r D$, where $D$ is the boundary divisor, $K_{\Xb}(D)$ is the log-canonical bundle and $r$ is a number varying on an interval, the size of which depends on $X$.
 For instance, see \cite{nadel1989nonexistence, shepherd2005perfect} for the case of moduli space of principally polarized abelian varieties $\mathcal{A}_{g},$ \cite{bakker2018geometric} for the case of Hilbert modular varieties and \cite{bakker2018kodaira,di2015effective} for the case of ball quotients.

 {\Alph{theorem}}